skhameneh/BiomeDigital/README.md

 You may not use my GATT identifiers and public SSO services.
 Please generate your own identities.

+## Requirements

+ - An ESP32 developer kit.
+ - An Android or iOS device with Bluetooth support.

 ## Setup

 - Install [VSCode](https://code.visualstudio.com/Download)